Vibeslop

 • Watch for new underserved outcomes that emerged as unintended consequences

-• Feed findings directly into the next Plan phase — close the loop
+• Produce an evidence-ranked bet list for the next pitch — close the loop

 HHook Model

-Diagnose where the hook cycle is breaking.
+Diagnose where the cycle is breaking.
 Define your habit threshold (e.g., 3+ sessions per week) and track what percentage of each cohort reaches it.
-Measure drop-off at each phase transition: trigger-to-action, action-to-reward, reward-to-investment.
+Measure drop-off at each transition: trigger → action, action → reward, reward → investment.
 Compare trigger channels by first-cycle conversion rate.
 A decreasing inter-session interval means habits are forming; an increasing one means you’re losing the battle for attention.

 • Define the habit threshold: how many sessions per week indicates a habit?